Enjoy a selection of eateries and a shop packed with goodies at the National Maritime Museum

 Parkside Terrace is a bright and airy space at the National Maritime Museum, with expansive views of Greenwich Park

-Serving contemporary British food and cocktails, Parkside Terrace is a bright and airy dining space enclosed in floor to ceiling windows, offering stunning Greenwich Park views.
+Serving contemporary British food and cocktails, Parkside Terrace is a dining space looking on to Greenwich Park.

 Enjoy a hot drink and pastry in the morning, or relax with a glass of wine and lunch from our seasonal menu from midday.
-Get in the summer spirit with our barbecue menu and a Pimm’s on the terrace during the warmer months.
+Enjoy a Royal Afternoon Tea all year round (contact firstname.lastname@example.org) or a Sunday roast in the winter months (contact email@example.com).

 You do not need to be a museum visitor to dine at the Terrace.